 If you fail the safety inspection, which most used cars do, you have 30 days from the inspection date and up to 1000 miles to get the car re-inspected.
-Get the car fixed as soon as possible and return it to the shop for re-inspection.
+Get the car fixed immediately and return it to the shop for re-inspection.

-If you wait over a month or put more than 1000 miles on the car, the vehicle will need to get a complete inspection again.
+If you wait over a month or put more than 1000 miles on the car, the vehicle will need a complete inspection again.

-If you bought a car without a Safety Inspection, go to the MVA or any Tag and Title to obtain a 30-day temporary registration.
+If you bought a car without a Safety Inspection, go to the MVA or any Tag and Title for a 30-day temporary registration.
 This will allow you to drive the vehicle to an authorized auto repair shop to complete the safety inspection.

 Once you pass the Maryland inspection, you must return to receive your permanent registration.
 Maryland state inspection is one of the most rigorous vehicle inspections in the country.